tphang/capybara-accessible/README.md

 ### Disabling audits
 You can disable audits on individual tests by tagging the example or group as `inaccessible: true`, and configuring Rspec like so:

+    # spec/spec_helper.rb

     RSpec.configure do |config|
       config.around(:each, :inaccessible => true) do |example|
         Capybara::Accessible.skip_audit { example }
+      end
+    end

+    # spec/features/inaccessible_page_spec.rb

+    # Blocks tagged inaccessible will skip accessibility assertions.
+    # They will still run your other native assertions.
+    describe '/inaccessible', inaccessible: true do
+      it 'display an image' do
+        page.should have_css 'img'
       end
     end

 ## Contributing